HungChau/course-concept-extraction/README.md

 # Concept Extraction for Course Description

 This project provides a concept extractor for college course descriptions.
-The current models mainly focus on courses in computer science and information science domains.
-The extraction models were trained with weak labels from public resources such as [IIR dataset](https://github.com/PAWSLabUniversityOfPittsburgh/Concept-Extraction/tree/master/IIR-dataset), [KP20 dataset](https://github.com/memray/seq2seq-keyphrase) or Wikipedia pages.
+The extraction models were trained with weak labels from public resources such as [IIR dataset](https://github.com/PAWSLabUniversityOfPittsburgh/Concept-Extraction/tree/master/IIR-dataset), [KP20 dataset](https://github.com/memray/seq2seq-keyphrase) and Wikipedia pages.
 The extractor is the combination of different pretrained BERT-based and BiLSTM-based cased/uncased models on different datasets.

 ## Quick Links